JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 [Canonical](https://github.com/spire/spire/blob/master/src/Spire/Canonical/Types.hs)
 terms.
 This performs type checking, introduces and solves unification problems, and removes β-redexes.
-To keep the canonical terms smaller, we only require them to checkable rather than inferrable/synthesizable.
+To keep the canonical terms smaller, we only require them to be checkable rather than inferrable/synthesizable.
 Canonical terms can be checked bidirectionally, as they are already grammatically split into Values and neutrals/spines.
 This works so long as every eliminator only